LauraMayock/The-happy-reader/README.md

 **Still in backlog for future features**
 * As a user I can use a search bar to search for a specific book or author so I have quick and easy access to the information I need.
-* As a user I can access my list of saved books and see the comments and likes I have left on Book reviews so that I can easily track my activity on the site and interacted with the blog owners' content
+* As a user I can access my list of saved books and see the comments and likes I have left on Book reviews so that I can easily track my activity on the site and interact with the blog owners' content
 * As a user I can view a list of books genres/categories so that I can see a list of books relating to the child's specific interests or genres.
 * As a user I can save books so that I have a list of books I approve of for my children for future reading.
-*

 ## Design Wireframes